tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

     * ``MacSapUser::NotifyTxOpportunity``

-        * The MAC entity uses this primitive to nofify the RLC entity a transmission opportunity
+        * The MAC entity uses this primitive to notify the RLC entity a transmission opportunity

     * ``MacSapUser::ReceivePdu``